 The Kezar Pub is also rated as one of the best bars to watch European soccer games.
 If you visit the Bay Area during that sport's season (which is in progress), these San Francisco bars are also recommended, due to their early openings: Maggie McGarry's, 1353 Grant Avenue, Bus 30; The Mad Dog in the Fog, 530 Haight Street, MUNI N Line or Bus 6; and Danny Coyle's, 668 Haight Street, MUNI N Line or Bus 6.

-Lefty O'Doul's, named for the legendary ballplayer who was the longtime manager of the Pacific Coast League's San Francisco Seals, is at 333 Geary Street, corner of Powell Street, just 3 blocks from the Powell Street BART station and right on a cable car line.
+One place you definitely won't be able to go is Lefty O'Doul's, named for the legendary ballplayer who was the longtime manager of the Pacific Coast League's San Francisco Seals, at 333 Geary Street, corner of Powell Street, just 3 blocks from the Powell Street BART station and right on a cable car line.

-(UPDATE: A dispute between the operators of the restaurant and the owners of the building mean that Lefty O'Doul's will close on February 3, 2017.
+This is because a dispute between the operators of the restaurant and the owners of the building meant the closing of Lefty O'Doul's on February 3, 2017.
 The owners of the building say they will renovate the current location and reopen under the Lefty O'Doul's name, while the operators of the restaurant say they will open at a new location under the Lefty O'Doul's name.
 Who has the legal right to operate under the name has not yet been decided.)

 * Emeryville Park.
 Also known as Oaks Park, this was the home of the Pacific Coast League’s Oakland Oaks from 1913 until 1955.
 The Oaks won Pennants there in 1927, ’48, ’50 and ’54.